DanielKnafel/Advanced-Programming-2-Anomaly-Inspection-Web-App/README.md

 4. Run the provided *storyTwo.py* file to check user story 2, or open a web browser at *localhost:8080* to check user story 1.

 ## Links
-In our project we used MVC architecture in order to make everything work.
+In our project we used the MVC architecture in order to make everything work.

 ### MVC